 Free Bikes for Kidz

-On Saturday, December 10, St. Francis participated in the Allina Hospitals and Clinics sponsored nation-wide “Free Bikes 4 Kidz” event.
+On Saturday, December 10, St. Francis participated in the Allina Health sponsored nation-wide “Free Bikes 4 Kidz” event.
 Over four hundred quality used bikes were donated to St. Francis from the local communities.
 They were then cleaned and refurbished for distribution to local children and adults in need.

 Pictured above are some of the volunteers who helped with the project: Dawn Trnka, Katie Lawrence, Mike Baumgartner, Molly Johnson, Michael Morris, Jeff Foss, Tamara Severtson, Nick Anderson, Karrie Snyder, and Diana Robertson.